alexdesousa/ayesql/guides/query-runners.md

 # Query Runners

 `AyeSQL` can be extended to support more databases than PostgreSQL by implementing the behaviour `AyeSQL.Runner`.
-This library ships with two runners already:
+This library ships with three runners already:

 - `AyeSQL.Runner.Ecto`, (it's the default and assumes PostgreSQL is the database).
 - `AyeSQL.Runner.Postgrex`,